vatsalkhemani/AIExperiments/multimodal-rag/README.md

 ## What this project does

-Uses Google's Gemini Embedding 2 to embed files directly as raw bytes.
+Uses Google's Gemini Embedding 2 (`gemini-embedding-2-preview`) to embed files directly as raw bytes.
 Images, videos, audio, PDFs, and text all go into the same vector space with no intermediate conversion.
 A text query retrieves the most relevant content regardless of its original modality.
+Retrieved files are then passed to Gemini 3.1 Flash Lite for grounded answer generation.

 Upload a mix of files, index them, and ask questions across all of it through a chat interface.